 Preservative Free might sound a bit alternative, but you’d be surprised just how mainstream the domain of Preservative Free is and why more people are choosing to drink wine without additions.
-For some it’s a medical reason, perhaps an allergy or a susceptibility to histamines, but for others it’s about consciously choosing a style of wine that suits their lifestyle and to some the idea of additions to the wine just does not sit well.
+For some, it’s a medical reason, perhaps an allergy or a susceptibility to histamines, but for others it’s about consciously choosing a style of wine that suits their lifestyle and to some, the idea of additions to the wine just does not sit well.

 It's All in the Label

 Wines with preservatives come with a warning on the back label and this can be depicted in a variety of ways: it may say “may contain sulfites” or “preservative 220” similarly.
-If there are no preservatives at all, it will say “free of preservative”, and if little traces of preservative are present, this may be listed as “minimal sulphur added”.
+If there are no preservatives at all, it will say “free of preservatives”, and if little traces of preservative are present, this may be listed as “minimal sulphur added”.
 Bear in mind the shelf life of these wines, particularly the white wines, will not have the same longevity as those with more sulphur and should be drunk in their youth.